RADIO & TV PERSONALITY | COMMUNITY ADVOCATE | ACTIVIST | HEALER

 In May of 2020, Shar and other activists sparked a wave of Black Militias after visiting Ahmaud Arbery’s place of death while pouring a libation, and standing with armed Black Panthers as they patrolled the location of his death.
 Then, when the death of Rayshard Brooks put Atlanta in the spotlight, she was among the first on the scene.
 Shortly after she was selected to be on the Atlanta Mayor's Task Force for Police Reform after Mayor Keisha accepted Obama’s 21st Century Policing Challenge.

-Holding a Certification in TV & Radio Broadcast & Production, Shar Bates has just launched her own Creative Community Center with a full recording studio for teens, and a Production & Event Space for adults via Shar Bates Studios.
+Holding a Certification in TV & Radio Broadcast & Production, Shar Bates has just launched her own Creative Community Center with the first full recording studio for teens in Atlanta,GA, and a Production & Event Space for adults via Shar Bates Studios.
 Which invests into the Youth’s Creative Talents through Creative Mentorship Programs, while creating a platform for Content Creators and Creatives to save time and money while building their business.

 In addition she created “Garden of Hip Hop,” the 1st Family Friendly Hip Hop Festival catered towards Hip Hop Going Green.
 Her work has been featured in countless publications, including the latest mini-documentary series on her life by BET via Rebel With A Cause.